w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - Every non-failing node returns a response for all read and write requests in a reasonable amount of time

-*P*artition tolerance: the system continues to function and upholds its consistency guarantees in spite of network partitions
+*P*artition tolerance: the system continues to function and upholds its consistency guarantees despite network partitions

 - In distributed systems, network **partitioning is inevitably a possibility**